“Content is the price of entry for relevance in our society”.

 An eBook and other content are the 2019 version of a salesman for your business.
 They will push forward possible clients along the sales funnel.

 The sole purpose of eBooks, among other content, is to provide value.
-To provide complex and complicated information into a simpler format.
+To provide complex and complicated information in a simpler format.
 For example, in the form of an infographic.

 This type of content makes digesting complex information much easier.